 The administrator will ensure that proper authorization for a financial assurance draw is secured in a timely manner, with a priority on the protection of District water resources.

 Return of Financial Assurances.
-Financial Assurance instruments will be returned in accordance with applicable District rules, including sections 5.5 and 12.4.
+Financial Assurances, consisting of instruments will be returned in accordance with applicable District rules, including sections 5.5 and 12.4 thereof.

-The administrator will monthly designate financial assurances that may be returned in whole or in part to the surety (with notice to the principal/permittee) and, upon receipt of required documentation, take the steps necessary to return such instruments and/or funds.
+The administrator will monthly designate Financial Assurances consisting of instruments that may be returned in whole or in part to the issuer thereof, or the Permittee) and, upon receipt of any necessary or appropriate or required documentation, take such steps necessary or appropriate to return such instruments.

+Financial Assurances consisting of monetary deposits with the District shall be returned by issuing a check drawn on the appropriate financial account of the District payable to the Permittee or such other person as they designated in the cash escrow agreement relating thereto.

 The administrator will maintain record of returned financial assurances in the Financial Assurance Log and retain a copy of original financial assurance documents in compliance with the District records retention schedule.

+The administrator shall obtain an acknowledgement of receipt for any returned Financial Assurance substantially in the form attached hereto as Exhibit [4.d.].

 Abandoned property procedures.
 State law imposes requirements applicable to any intangible asset in the District’s possession that remains unclaimed for three years or more after the asset is no longer needed for District purposes (e.g., three years after a permitted project is completed and the associated financial assurance becomes eligible for release in accordance with District rules).
 To ensure compliance with abandoned-property requirements, the District establishes the following protocols.

 The District will annually assess whether cash escrows remain on deposit after completion of the applicable permitted work and attempt to return them.
 For cash escrows that have been in the District’s possession for three years or more, unclaimed by the owner, staff will commence unclaimed property return procedures as follows.